raviabhiram/BizModPy/README.md

 # BizModPy
-This python script is aimed at providing a business model for Premiere League clubs to advertise their merchandice at particular times.
+This python script is aimed at providing a business model for Premier League clubs to advertise their merchandise to fans at appropriate times to ensure good sales.